Jeanette Lynn Parker

 Chapter One: The Gift

-In this chapter Jeanetta Lynn greets Serenity upon her return home from visiting their Auntie.
+In this chapter Jeanetta Lynn greets Serenity after visiting their Auntie.
 To the astonishment of both girls, Auntie had sent with Serenity a gift capable of unusual powers.

 Chapter Two: The Drive to Auntie's

 Jeanetta Lynn and Serenity head out for Auntie's home. . . . only to run headlong into trouble.

 Jeanetta Lynn, Serenity and Auntie find themselves in 1773 Boston.
 They are in time to witness The Boston Tea Party, along with meeting the Wright family.